Tuition and Financial Aid

-- has graduated from a public or accredited private high school in Texas no earlier than fall 1998.
+- has graduated from a public or accredited private high school in Texas.
 There is a time limit of 16 months after graduating from high school to be eligible;

 - completed the Recommended High School Program, or Distinguished Achievement Program or its equivalent in high school;